Tutorial: Create a secured hub and spoke network

 On the Basics tab, enter or select the following information:

 Setting Value Subscription Select the subscription you want to deploy this virtual network into.
 Resource group Select or create a new resource group to store the virtual network.
-This quickstart will use a resource group named myAVNMResourceGroup.
+This quickstart uses a resource group named myAVNMResourceGroup.
 Name Enter VNet-A-WestUS for the virtual network name.
 Region Select the West US region.

 Select Next: IP Addresses and configure the following network address space: